 \section{Abstract}

 This article introduces and investigates a refinement of alternating sign trapezoids by means of Catalan objects and Motzkin paths.
-Alternating sign trapezoids are a generalisation of alternating sign triangles that were recently introduced by Ayyer, Behrend and Fischer.
-We show that the number of alternating sign trapezoids associated with a Catalan object (resp.
-Motzkin path) is a polynomial function in the length of the shorter base of the trapezoid.
-We also study the rational roots of the polynomials and formulate several conjectures and derive some partial results.
-Further we deduce a constant term identity for the refined counting of alternating sign trapezoids.
+Alternating sign trapezoids are a generalisation of alternating sign triangles, which were recently introduced by Ayyer, Behrend and Fischer.
+We show that the number of alternating sign trapezoids associated with a Catalan object (resp. a Motzkin path) is a polynomial function in the length of the shorter base of the trapezoid.
+We also study the rational roots of these polynomials and formulate several conjectures and derive some partial results.
+Lastly, we deduce a constant term identity for the refined counting of alternating sign trapezoids.